Personal allowances

 Specific health care costs

 Specific health care costs may be tax-deductible.
-The following conditions are necessary:
+The following conditions for this personal allowance are necessary:

 • The specific health care costs don't fall under the health insurance excess (i.e. they are not part of an insurance policy)